 Then, consider whether you can use paper-based or pulp-based protective packaging, such as moulded pulp or cardboard, honeycombed paper, wool or straw.
-Soft plastic air pillows and bubble wrap are allowed but it is recommend plastic-free options are considered first.
+Soft plastic air pillows and plastic bubble wrap are allowed, but it is recommended that you consider plastic-free options first.